Your shopping cart is empty!

 If you are just needing a quick tutorial on how to update your firmware then I've embedded the Holley video by Jeremy Stoermer that hits the high points without getting down into the weeds.
 Find that at the bottom of this article.
 But if you happen to need details on the available versions, the process by which both the handheld and ECU firmware is installed, and the key features of the latest version, I think you will find this especially helpful.

-As of this writing,I am aware of at least three releases of Sniper ECI Handheld Firmware, three releases of Sniper EFI ECU Firmware, and two releases of the Sniper EFI Software: As the version numbering implies there certainly must have been others, but to my knowledge these were the only public releases.
+As of this writing,I am aware of at least four releases of Sniper ECI Handheld Firmware, four releases of Sniper EFI ECU Firmware, and three releases of the Sniper EFI Software: As the version numbering implies there certainly must have been others, but to my knowledge these were the only public releases.

-depending on the version you have.
+The four releases of the Sniper EFI ECU Firmware are versions 1.0.4, 1.0.9, 1.1.1 and 1.1.6.
+A changelog can be found below.
+A copy of the ECU Firmware is saved on the SD card contents in the /Holley/FW0101/ directory with a .eep extension.
 You can view the version installed on your Sniper EFI ECU by using the handheld display to navigate from the home screen to File > ECU HW/FW.
 You will see one of the following:

-There are two releases of the Sniper EFI Software for the PC: version 1.0 Build 4 and version 1.1 Build 2.
+There are three releases of the Sniper EFI Software for the PC: version 1.0 Build 4 version 1.1 Builds 2 and 3.
 If you have the Sniper EFI Software installed on your computer you can find out what version by opening the software on your PC, left-clicking on "Help" (not the one with the '?'), and then left-clicking on "About Holley Sniper EFI".
 You will find the version and build information there.

-You will note that there is not a direct correlation between the version names of the handheld, ECU, and PC firmware/software but don't let that throw you off.
-The bottom line is that the Sniper ECU Firmware and the Sniper Handheld Firmware must be of the same version (1.0.x or 1.1.x) to operate together.
-If you connect a v1.0 handheld with a v1.1 ECU, a bold warning is shown on the handheld telling you "Connected ECU version is not supported by this device.
+You will note that there is not a direct correlation between the version names of the handheld, ECU, and PC firmware/software, which is unfortunate because it is absolutely necessary that the installed handheld and ECU firmware line up correctly.
+If you ensure your handheld firmware, ECU firmware, and software versions match one of the sets in the changelog below you will have no problems.
+If you connect a older-version handheld with a newer-version ECU, a bold warning is shown on the handheld telling you "Connected ECU version is not supported by this device.
 Firmware upgrade is required."
 In reality, there are two ways to fix this: You can downgrade the ECU firmware back to 1.0 or upgrade the handheld firmware.
-If you connect a v1.1 handheld to a v1.0 ECU, you will get no warning.
-Everything will seem to work correctly.
-The only thing I know that will not work is the setup wizard.
-It will get confused trying to find the base configuration file in the /HOLLEY/FW0100 directory and fail.
+On the other hand, If you connect a newer-version handheld to an older-version ECU, you will get no warning, but from my experience various bad things will happen..
 Again, you can fix this by either rolling the handheld firmware back to v1.0 or updating the ECU firmware to 1.1.

 It may be reassuring to know that as part of the investigation for this article I was able to upgrade and downgrade back and forth between the v1.0 and v1.1 with no problem.
 Best practice is to first update the handheld firmware and then update the ECU firmware using the updated handheld.
 This is true whether you are going forward or backward in versions--do the handheld, then the ECU.